7 Astrophotography Tips You Can Try Tonight

 Use the Cameras Delay Timer or a Remote

-We shoot long exposure images to capture as much starlight and deep sky objects as we can in the image.
-This requires the leaving the camera shutter open for long periods of time while the dim lights from space are collected.
+We shoot long exposure images to capture as much light (or signal) as we can in the image.
+This requires leaving the camera shutter open for long periods of time while the dim lights from space are collected.
 The tricky part is, the camera needs to either remain perfectly still or better yet move with the night sky for a clear shot.

-A remote shutter release cable allows you set a series of long exposures
+A remote shutter release cable allows you to set a series of long exposures

 An even easier and more effective method is to use a remote shutter release timer to control the captures. (this is the one I use) This way, you will not touch the camera whatsoever and can avoid a blurry image with oblong stars and trails.
 Not to mention, these cables allow you to shoot exposures longer than 30-seconds, and to automate a series of shots.